 - We recommend advanced planning to help ensure that you can test on a date and time of your choosing.
 Start by completing your exam registration and choosing a three-month eligibility window through your registration entity (NBME, ECFMG, or FSMB).
 Please note that this may be done approximately 1 year in advance of your anticipated testing window once the registration opens in mid-September for the following calendar year.
 You must have a current and completed exam registration at the time you submit a request for accommodations.

 - After you have completed your Step exam registration, submit your accommodation request form and supporting documents to Disability Services no later than the first three weeks of your three-month eligibility period.
 If your eligibility period expires before you have submitted your request form and supporting documentation, Disability Services will not be able to process your request.
 If your eligibility period has less than 60 days left at the time you submit your request to Disability Services you will need to update your eligibility period so there is sufficient time to review your completed request for test accommodations.

 - Next, we will review your submission for initial completeness and confirm receipt of your request within approximately 2 business days.
-Once that request and all necessary supporting documentation have been submitted, it usually takes us one to two months to complete the review process and send a decision letter.
+Once that request and all necessary supporting documentation have been submitted, please allow approximately 60-business days for the review process and to receive a decision letter.

 - For more information about the process, please visit the test accommodations site.

 A scheduling permit is issued when an examinee has completed the registration process and is allowed to schedule their test date.
 If you check the box for test accommodations on your exam application, a temporary hold will be placed on your scheduling permit.
 Checking the box does not initiate an accommodation request; you must still submit a request form and supporting documentation to Disability Services to initiate your request.
 Once a decision has been made, the hold will be released, and your scheduling permit will be issued to you several business days later.
 Once you have received your scheduling permit you may schedule your exam at any time.